percona/pmm/source/dashboards/dashboard-mysql-amazon-aurora-metrics.rst

 `Aurora Memory Used <dashboard-mysql-amazon-aurora-metrics.html#aurora-memory-used>`_
 -------------------------------------------------------------------------------------

-This graph shows how much memory is used by |amazon-aurora| lock manager as well as amount of memory used by |amazon-aurora| to store Data Dictionary.
+This graph shows how much memory is used by Amazon Aurora lock manager as well as amount of memory used by Amazon Aurora to store Data Dictionary.

 - Aurora Lock Manager Memory: the amount of memory used by the Lock Manager, the module responsible for handling row lock requests for concurrent